zp4rand0miz31/behave-pytest-benchmark/README.md

 3. test selection capabilities
 4. code scalability and coherence

 To create this benchmark, we developed a series of tests with both `behave` and `pytest-eucalyptus`.
+We did not spend much time implementing a real test suite, it's only demonstration code.

 # Results